mohamed-arshad-ch/aq-pay-api/NOTIFICATION_API_DOCUMENTATION.md

 ---

-### 2. Get Notification Statistics
+### 2. Get Notification Statistics (Admin)

 **Endpoint:** `GET /api/notifications/admin/stats`

-**Description:** Retrieves statistics about notifications in the system for the admin dashboard.
+**Description:** Retrieves statistics about notifications in the system for the admin dashboard, using admin read status for unread counts.

 **Authentication:** Required (Admin only)